samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ### 1. Triangulation Principle
 2. We favour programs with shorter ASTs
 3. We favour programs with fewer non-referentially transparent expressions
+4. We favour programs with

 ### Social principle

+### Inherited Complexity Principle

 Not all are compatible, so those with a higher number are favoured over those with a lower number.